jut-so-team/jut-so-shipment-tracking/README.md

 This plugin is proprietary software.
 All rights reserved.

-© 2024 JUT-SO Team.
-Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without express written permission from JUT-SO Team.
+© 2024 jut-so Team.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without express written permission from jut-so Team.

-For licensing inquiries, please visit [https://jut-so.de/license](https://jut-so.de/license) or contact support@jut-so.de.
+For licensing inquiries, please contact info@jut-so.de.